martinthomson/i-d-template/doc/REPO.md

 # Fast Setup

 For the brave, or those who are more familiar with git.
 This is the process I follow.
-Make a new repository on GitHub, but don't initialize it.
+Make a new repository on GitHub, but don't initialize it with a README.
 Then:

 ```sh
 $ mkdir unicorn-protocol